Red-billed teal

-The red-billed teal or red-billed duck (Anas erythrorhyncha) is a dabbling duck which is an abundant resident breeder in southern and eastern Africa typically south of 10° S. This duck is not migratory, but will fly great distances to find suitable waters.
+The red-billed teal or red-billed duck (Anas erythrorhyncha) is a dabbling duck which is an abundant resident breeder in southern and eastern Africa. typically south of 10° S. This duck is not migratory, but flies great distances to find suitable waters.
 It is highly gregarious outside the breeding season and forms large flocks.

 Taxonomy

-The red-billed teal was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
-He placed it with all the other ducks, geese and swans in the genus Anas and coined the binomial name Anas erythrorhyncha.
-Gmelin based his description on the "Crimson-billed duck" that had been described in 1785 by the English ornithologist John Latham in his A General Synopsis of Birds.
+The red-billed teal was formally described in 1789 by German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with all the other ducks, geese, and swans in the genus Anas and coined the binomial name Anas erythrorhyncha.
+Gmelin based his description on the "crimson-billed duck" that had been described in 1785 by English ornithologist John Latham in his A General Synopsis of Birds.
 Latham specied the type locality as the Cape of Good Hope.
 The genus name Anas is the Latin word for a duck.
 The specific epithet erythrorhyncha combines the Ancient Greek eruthros meaning "red" with rhunkhos meaning "bill".
 The species is monotypic: no subspecies are recognised.

 Description

 The red-billed teal is 43–48 cm long and has a blackish cap and nape, contrasting pale face, and bright red bill.
 The body plumage is a dull dark brown scalloped with white.
 Flight reveals that the secondary flight feathers are buff with a black stripe across them.
 The sexes are similar, but juveniles are duller than adults.

 This is a quiet species, but the displaying male has a whzzt call, whereas the female has a soft mallard-like quack.

 The red-billed teal is a bird of freshwater habitats in fairly open country and is an omnivore.
-It feeds by dabbling for plant food, or foraging on land mainly in the evening or at night.
+It feeds by dabbling for plant food or foraging on land, mainly in the evening or at night.
 It nests on the ground in dense vegetation near water.

-This is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
+This is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds applies.